-- Avoid doing too much in one day, like walk too far for a young puppy, or overwhelm him with too much new or unfamiliar stuff.
+- Avoid doing too much in one day, like walking too far for a young puppy, or overwhelming him with too much new or unfamiliar stuff.
 Be reasonable during your outings.
 Take into consideration the weather, hot or cold.
 Take into consideration noise pollution.

-- If you are going to be out for a while in warm or hot weather take some water and a portable bowl, avoid letting the puppy drink from communal water bowls that many businesses provide.
+- If you are going to be out for a while in warm or hot weather take some water and a portable bowl and avoid letting the puppy drink from communal water bowls that many businesses provide.
 Although it is a nice gesture, it is a potential health hazard.

 - Have fun!